 This was a dawn shoot I’d planned, hoping for crisp early light catching the valley, in the end I had to wait for an hour for the sun ot finally break through the foggy start.

 The Monday was very bright and sunny, I drove over to Mam Tor, found a location along the ridge and waited for the sun to descend into the skies above Manchester.

 A famous landscape I’ve shot before.
 Last time dull clear blue skies didn’t give the images the drama they needed, returning a different time of year I got lucky with an incoming storm that afternoon.

 Extremes are always intriguing, and how humans survive in the hottest and coldest places in the world always made me wonder.
 Death Valley claims to hold the record since 1913 when the temperature was recorded at 134.1°F (56.7°C) at Furnace Creek. … Continue reading

-“I’m a-leavin’ tomorrow, but I could leave today Somewhere down the road someday The very last thing that I’d want to do Is to say I’ve been hittin’ some hard travelin’ too” Bob Dylan – ‘Song to Woody’ Early morning … Continue reading
+“I’m a-leavin’ tomorrow, but I could leave today Somewhere down the road someday The very last thing that I’d want to do Is to say I’ve been hittin’ some hard travelin’ too” Bob Dylan – ‘Song to Woody’ I was … Continue reading

 The wild, rural and rugged beauty of the Isla del Sol…